erajakhtar/shared/CrowdPoint_crwdtoken_2022.md

 Some transactions must cross address boundaries between multiple consensus groups, such as a transaction to exchange one cryptographic asset for another, where their addresses have sharded them into different consensus groups.
-When this happens, Vogons perform *meta-consensus,* a two-stage *atomic* operation that merges consensus decisions from two or more consensus groups.
+When this happens, Vogon performs *meta-consensus,* a two-stage *atomic* operation that merges consensus decisions from two or more consensus groups.